What Does Business Casual Attire Mean?

 Business Casual Attire Basics

 Women should wear a combination of a skirt or dress slacks, blouse, sweater, twinset, jacket (optional), and hosiery (optional) with closed toe shoes.
 Sandals or peep-toe shoes may be permissible in some offices but save flip-flops for the weekend.
+Any working girl should have the following staples in her wardrobe:

 - Sweaters, twinsets, cardigans, polo/knit shirts